newsflex/media-tray-update-server/README.md

 # Nexus Media Tray Update Server for Auto Updating

+To run locally:

+- copy start-template.sh to start.sh
+- update start.sh with GITHUB_TOKEN to be able to fetch private repo releases
+- make sure start.sh is in .gitignore.
+NEVER commit secrets in start.sh
+- chmod +x ./start.sh
+- run `./start.sh` from now on to run the project

 Originaly forked from: nuts-electron-auto-updater

 Nuts is a simple (and smart) application to serve desktop-application releases.
 Called Nuts because it uses windows.squirrel auto updates.